 This air fryer glazed ham recipe is a quick and easy way to make ham!
-Learn how to make air fryer ham along with a delicious mango glaze.
-This ham is perfect for Easter and Christmas, but easy enough for a weeknight dinner.
+Learn how to make air fryer ham along with a delicious homemade glaze.
+This ham is the perfect holiday dinner for Easter and Christmas, but easy enough for a weeknight dinner.

-With an air fryer you can cook your ham in less than an hour – fast enough that it can be an easy weeknight dinner.
-The high heat of the air fryer cooks ham twice as fast as an oven.
+This recipe uses simple ingredients and is easy, even if you’ve never cooked a ham before!
+With an air fryer, you can cook your ham in less than an hour – fast enough that it can be an easy weeknight dinner.

 Why You Will Love Air Fryer Ham

 - Ham is traditional for Easter and Christmas, but it is a great dinner choice year-round.
 It is filling and feeds a crowd.